Understanding Michigan Requirements for Michigan Cannabis Testing

 Failed Marijuana Testing Remediation

-Product that fails for microbials, mycotoxins, moisture content, foreign materials, residual solvents, and heavy metals can be remediated, which means decontaminating the product so excessive contaminant levels fall below the legal threshold.
+Cannabis samples that fail for microbials, mycotoxins, moisture content, foreign materials, residual solvents, and heavy metals can be remediated, which means decontaminating the product so excessive contaminant levels fall below the legal threshold.
 The law states that failed pesticide testing cannot be remediated.
 Any product that cannot be remediated must be destroyed.

 Remediated product must pass two retests after an initial failure to be approved for sale by the MRA.
-Depending on the type of contaminant that resulted in a failed test, cultivators and manufacturers have few options for remediation.
+Depending on the type of contaminant that resulted in a failed cannabis test in Michigan, cultivators and manufacturers have few options for remediation.
 One solution is to process failed flower into concentrate, but this reduces the wholesale value of the product.